Zayed007/Root-Checker-Privacy/USB OTG CHecker PRO Privacy.md

 ## Privacy Policy

-built the USB OTG Checker PRO app as an Ad Supported app.
-This SERVICE is provided by at no cost and is intended for use as is.
+Zayed built the USB OTG Checker PRO app as an Ad Supported app.
+This SERVICE is provided by Zayed at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.